jamira/vue-alpha-vantage-stock-api/README.md

 # Installation
 1. Clone or download repo.
-3. Open app.js file in src/js folder and provide your API key.
+3. Open app.js file in src/js folder and provide your <a href="https://www.alphavantage.co/support/#api-key" target="_blank">API key</a>.
 2. Open index.html to your browser.